Chr1sC0de/CreatingIdealizedArteriesForCFD/docs/00_generating_a_ideal_artery_in_solidworks.md

 Note: we can modify the T-Junction by modifying the surface trim sketch

-Now we can export the file as STEP file to generate a CFD Mesh with pointwise
+Now we can export the file as STEP file to generate a CFD Mesh with pointwise.

+Note: We only need to generate a STEP file if the version of SolidWorks is incompatible with pointwise.